Stinging Nettle Herb - Organic

 Urtica dioica

 Open-pollinated.
+Perennial to Zone 2.
 Biodynamic gardeners use nettles to increase the potency of neighboring herbs, and to stimulate humus formation.
 An indicator of very fertile soil where it volunteers.
 Young shoots and leaves are delicious steamed as spring greens, very high in minerals and protein.
-Dried, the leaves make a great hair rinse, are good for steepin in a bath, or for chicken feed.
+Dried, the leaves make a great hair rinse, are good for steeping in a bath, or for chicken feed.
 Choose your spot carefully; the spreading rhizomes as well as the leaves can sting.
 Cooking removes the sting.
 Plant in damp rich soil with high nitrogen content; especially likes composted manure piles or the leaky side of your lushest compost bin.
 Chill the seed before sowing to improve germination.
-Takes 10–14 days to come up and grows 3–6'.
-Perennial.
-Zone 2. ~6,000 seeds/g.
+Takes 10–14 days to come up and grows 3–6'. ~6,000 seeds/g.

 OGThis item is certified organic